 Camping discounts are also available by joining one of the discount or membership RV Clubs.
-Happy Camper Club offers campgrounds at 50% off the regular full hook-up rates at over 1,000 RV parks and Campgrounds nationwide.
-This common sense program helps RV travelers save money and helps park owners fill their empty campsites.
+Passport America is the most popular 50% off membership that helps cut costs.
+Another discount club, Happy Camper Club also offers campgrounds at 50% off.
+These common sense programs helps RV travelers save money and helps park owners fill their empty campsites.

 Most people think of well-known national parks such as Yellowstone.
 Additionally, you can find camping spots that fall under the auspices of a variety of U.S. Federal Government agencies, such as the following:

 The lands maintained by these organizations include hundreds of parks and forests, with thousands of places to camp.
 While many of these may not provide RV hook ups, they offer solitude, and beautiful scenery at reasonable prices.